 Who Is the Retail Investor?

 Typically, retail investors keep their trades to small amounts at any given time and are trading with a goal to increase their personal wealth.
-Although each trade may be small, when it’s repeated in large group volumes (like the crowdfunding seen with Gamestop on Reddit), it can make meaningful impacts on the prices of a particular stock.
+Although each trade may be small, when it’s repeated in large group volumes (like the crowd trading seen with Gamestop on Reddit), it can make meaningful impacts on the prices of a particular stock.
 As seen with GME, the price spiked 1,645% in just 12 trading days.
 As of November 10, 2021, Gamestop (NYSE: GME) is now trading at $199.19.
 While some may have made a profit, many retail investors did not, which highlights the volatility and risk in trading based solely on trends and social media commotion, not on traditional investing fundamentals.

 Cryptocurrency - More Attractive to Women and POC?